jum/caddy-docker-proxy-redis/README.md

 expect to proxy to upstream servers via unix domain sockets you might omit that volume.

+The volume /var/www/html is for interoperability with php fastcgi in the nextcloud example, if you do not need nextcloud drop thus.

 ## Watchtower

 The container defined in the watchtower subdirectory is responsible for